How to Beat Burnout in 2023 (and hopefully forever!)

 Like, extremely important?

 Be honest with yourself and eliminate, simplify, automate, and delegate everything outside of the 20% of work that truly moves the needle.
+This is key for avoiding burnout and still getting work done efficiently.

 “Your energy is currency.
 Spend it well.” — Adrienne Bosh